 Like alot of people my age, I now am the matriarch of the family.
 My mother died in 2003, God rest her soul, and after that I became a hospice volunteer here for CarePartners.
 I took up playing the celtic harp and visited hospice patients in their homes and in facilities to play and sing a few songs.
 This was extremely important (volunteer) work for me because I wanted so much to give back in some way.
 I understood something about finding beauty amidst pain.

 Hawaii made me swoon.
-I spent 2011-2012 on the magical island of Kauai, Hawaii, in love with tropical island life.
+I spent (phone number hidden) on the magical island of Kauai, Hawaii, in love with tropical island life.
 Wow!
 But ultimately I needed to be back in my little home here in Black Mountain, amidst the ancient granite Blue Ridge mountains.

 You might enjoy perusing my book collection, which I have thinned down to some of the most unique books you will find.
 Conversation pieces if nothing else.
 We enjoy good conversation.
 Of course we love silence too, hence the quiet household when we do not have company.
 Both are necessary: companionship and solitude.